These terms are common in our industry but can be confusing —

 My estimates don’t take long, I just need a little time to think about the involved tasks.

-CREATIVE FEE includes mostly some degree of sub sequential post-production work and (even if it doesn’t really fit the name ‘creative’) a licensing part can be included as well but in general just for simplicity reasons — so, what CREATIVE FEE really means in the end depends on how a photographer defines the term.
+CREATIVE FEE includes mostly some degree of sub sequential post-processing work and sometimes –even if it doesn’t really fit the name ‘creative’– a licensing part can be included as well but in general just for simplicity reasons in small projects — so, what CREATIVE FEE really means in the end depends on how a photographer defines the term.

-PHOTOGRAPHY FEE is commonly just the time for the photo shoot, w/o pre-production, post-production, licensing, and so on.
+PHOTOGRAPHY FEE is commonly just the time for the photo shoot, w/o pre-production, post-production, post-processing, licensing.

 A good tip is NOT to focus on the term alone and not to compare pricing of photographers based upon that specific terminology, but instead to read the line items in the estimate and see what they include.